Joe0x7F/MCP9701A/README.md

 Example 1b:

-If temperature is 77 degree Fahrenheit, VDD = 4.1, Iout = 0uA, then
+If temperature is 77 degrees Fahrenheit, VDD = 4.1, Iout = 0uA, then

 Vout  = 0.011526966933808041 * (77) + 0.005141759459988668 * (4.1) - 0.00006455409191007096 * (0) - 0.03950709236257986 = 0.8691505753265928358 Volts